 - If applying for a reduced pensioner fee, you will need to provide a copy of your current Pension Card.

-- The fees for the 2015/2016 financial year are outlined in the table below:
+- The fees as of 1 July 2017 are outlined in the table below:

 How to Register